Percona-Lab/percona-docstreamer/details.md

 #### The "Live Tailing"

-Standard segmentation logic often misses documents inserted "at the end" of a collection during a long-running copy. docMongoStream uses dynamic segmentation where the final query for every collection is open-ended (`_id >= Last_Min`).
+Standard segmentation logic often misses documents inserted "at the end" of a collection during a long-running copy. docStreamer uses dynamic segmentation where the final query for every collection is open-ended (`_id >= Last_Min`).
 This guarantees that we capture every document present at the moment the worker finishes.

 #### Idempotent Writes (Upserts)

-To prevent fatal errors during the transition to CDC, all writes in docMongoStream are Idempotent.
+To prevent fatal errors during the transition to CDC, all writes in docStreamer are Idempotent.

 - **Operation:** ReplaceOne with Upsert: true.
 - **Benefit:**